isJustCat/ClutterControl/README.md

 ## 'xcuse me?
 This cat got slightly annoyed looking for a personal inventory management system to use.
-It tried deploying [Homebox](https://github.com/sysadminsmedia/homebox) but for some reason it didn't work to just translate the docker stuff into a kubernetes deployment (Well, the app was running but register/login was not possible and the log wasn't really telling it much...)

-Long story short, it ended up with the intention of creating yet another inventory management software.

-The reader is looking at what aims to become the server/base part of this thingamajig.
+It tried deploying [Homebox](https://github.com/sysadminsmedia/homebox) but sort of failed and then went with [snipe-it](https://github.com/snipe/snipe-it) but didn't like the overhead.

+We think our inventory management should be dead simple.
+Actually, a spreadsheet can do the job just fine.
+But this unit likes having a dashboard, or as many as it wants, an API to do shenanigans with...
+There's *Creatures*, which have some relation to *items* across multiple *locations* and everything can have a bunch of *properties*.
+They are identified by some number, they can have a name, a description, and n attributes.
+Sometimes some *changes* are done to the stuff we want to keep track of, or to the locations we have stuff lying around.
+They are defined by an *action* and a *date*.

 ## Oh, that sounds cool!
 How can one contribute?
-The reader is very much invited to reach out to this one, either by just opening an issue and dumping some thoughts, or via one o the channels mentioned below.
+The reader is very much invited to reach out to this one, either by just opening an issue and dumping some thoughts, or via one of the channels mentioned below.
+Thinking about software [that we want to use] is fun, and hearing others' thoughts (or getting feedback on our code) is nice :3

-Pull requests are also veryy much appreciated.
-Honestly, this unit is more of a DevOps girl than a software developer... ><
+Pull requests are also welcome.

 **Matrix:** @polygon:catgirl.cloud
 **Fedi:** https://catcatnya.com/@polygon
 **Signal:** @polygon.23
 **Telegram:** @powoly

-:3